A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context: Methods

-We designed the eight-class flags SOM for testing the joint reproducibility of pre-specified, first-, second-, and high-order image features at once.
-A 256x256 pixel image of all zeros is first delineated into a grid of 16x16 pixel squares.
-At prescribed locations, shown in Fig.~\ref{fig3}, entire blocks are declared to be foreground.
-An image class is then one of the eight distinct foreground arrangements.
+We designed the eight-class flags SCM for testing the joint reproducibility of pre-specified, first-, second-, and high-order image features at once.
+Each image $I$ in any class $c$, can be delineated into a regular grid of 16$\times$16 pixel tiles with each tile corresponding to either foreground $f_k$ or background $b_k$, where $k$ is the tile index, indicating tile location within the grid.
+Furthermore, $I_c = \{80\times f_k, 176\times b_k\}\:\forall c$; this eliminates the zero-order variance in the number of pixels of interest.